Correlational Research: The What, The How, and The Why

 Back in the 1930s, it was established that smoking cigarettes is in some way correlated with lung cancer.
 But tobacco companies had a ready reply – “Ok, while that MIGHT be true, a mere correlation doesn’t prove that cigarettes CAUSE lung cancer.”

 This example shows both the pros and cons of correlational research.
-While it can be very useful in preliminary research, allowing us to determine that there’s some type of relationship between two variables, it’s not suitable for proving a cause-and-effect relationship between those variables.
+While it can be very useful in preliminary research, allowing us to determine that there’s some type of relationship between two variables.
+I’s not suitable for proving a cause-and-effect relationship between those variables.

 But before we go into more detail, let’s start by defining correlational research and the types of correlation that can exist between variables.